nbittich/adana/README.md

 | drop         | drop a variable from context                          | `drop("myvar")`                    |
 <hr>

+Note that you can use the repl command `script_ctx` to see what variables are stored in the context.

 ## Namespaced aliases

 You can alias useful commands in a separate namespace (e.g: "work", "git", "docker").